-- If your transmitter has a screw, remove the screw from the back cover.
-If it doesn't have a screw, pop the cover off by inserting a coin or similar object in the slot between the covers, and then twisting. - Lift the front cover off, bottom half first. - Remove and replace the two batteries. - Replace the front cover.
+- Pop the cover off by inserting a coin or similar object in the slot between the covers, and then twisting. - Lift the front cover off, bottom half first. - Remove and replace the two batteries.
+Use two Duracell® batteries, type DL-2016, or equivalent. - Replace the front cover.
 Make sure the cover is on tightly, so water won't get in. - Check the transmitter operation.